Laboratory for Innovation in AutismProjects & Collaborations

 With Prof. Filippo Muratori and his clinical and neuroimaging colleagues Dr Sara Calderoni and Dr. Alessandra Retico at IRCCS Stella Maris Foundation and the Istituto Nazionale di Fisica Nucleare, respectively, we share significant interests and expertise to help elucidate the brain growth differences in young children with autism.
 We recently provided evidence of significant brainstem growth differences with implications for learning in preschool children, and are currently working on new data from the University of Southern California in analysis of brainstem differences related to Autism Spectrum Disorder and Developmental Coordination Disorder.

-The laboratory has a long-standing collaboration with Nanyang Technological University in the development of new technology for fun, gamified assessments for young children with Prof. Domenico Campolo, Director of the Robotics Research Institute.
-We are currently collaborating with shared work with PhD student Adam Mitchell on pressure sensors for iPad gameplay analysis, and on bespoke engineering for analysis of sensory feedback during motor control with Capita-funded PhD student Yu Wei Chua.
+The laboratory has a long-standing collaboration with Nanyang Technological University in the development of new technology for fun, gamified assessments for young children with Associate Prof. Domenico Campolo, Director of the Robotics Research Institute.
+We are currently collaborating on the H-Man neurorehabilitation robot.
+We have concluded student exchange visits (UK-Singapore) with Capita-funded doctoral students Adam Mitchell, on pressure sensors for iPad gameplay analysis, and Yu Wei Chua, on bespoke engineering for analysis of sensory feedback during motor control.

-We are delighted to be working with Prof. Susan Rivera and PhD candidate Emily Fourie on assessment of differences in perception and action of the 2/3 power law.
-Emily’s PhD will employ a novel smart game assessment with data analytics generated at Strathclyde to support experimental studies with children with autism carried out at UC Davis.
-The project dovetails with aligned work at Gothenburg.
+We worked with Prof. Susan Rivera and PhD graduate Emily Fourie on the assessment of differences in perception and action of the two-thirds power law.
+Emily’s PhD employed a novel smart game assessment with data analytics generated at Strathclyde to support experimental studies with children with autism carried out at UC Davis.
+The project dovetailed with work at Gothenburg in smart device neuropsychiatric evaluation.

-We have a new and productive partnership with the Theirworld Edinburgh Birth Cohort study that seeks to understand the aetiology and pathogenesis of neurodevelopmental disability in children born premature.
-We work with Prof. James Boardman and Dr Sue Fletcher-Watson to support the 9-month assessments of the babies, adding our expertise in wearable motion analysis to determine if the motor modality can add predictive value, and insight into trajectories of neurodevelopment in very young children at-risk for developmental concerns.
+We enjoyed a productive partnership with the Theirworld Edinburgh Birth Cohort study to better understand the aetiology and pathogenesis of neurodevelopmental disability in children born prematurelyOur work with Profs.
+James Boardman and Sue Fletcher-Watson assessed 9-month-old babies using wearable motion analysis to determine if the motor modality adds predictive value and insight into trajectories of neurodevelopment in very young children at-risk for developmental concerns.
+In particular, we examined emotional self-regulation and goal-directed movement.